BohdanKlymov/Functions/README.md

 1. BasicFunctionDefinition.py

   Introduction to defining and calling simple functions.

 2. DefaultParameters.py

   Demonstrates how to use default parameter values in functions.

-3. FunctionsCallingOtherFunctions.py

-Shows how functions can call other functions to structure code better.

-4. FunctionWithReturnValue.py
+3. FunctionWithReturnValue.py

   Explains how functions can return values for further use.

+4. FunctionsCallingOtherFunctions.py

+  Shows how functions can call other functions to structure code better

 5. MultipleReturnValues.py

   Demonstrates how a function can take a list of numbers, process each element, and return a new list as the result.

   In this example, each number in the list is increased by 2, and the updated list is returned.

-RecursiveFunction.py
+6. RecursiveFunction.py

   Covers recursion — functions that call themselves to solve problems.